 Listen to your guide

-Your guide will give a rundown of what to do while you’re in the water with the whales and it’s one of the clues that you’re with a responsible operator.
+Your guide will give a rundown of what to do while you’re swimming with the whales, and it’s one of the clues that you’re with a responsible operator.
 They should explain the rules, as well as what behaviours mean that the whales are getting stressed.

 Your guide should get into the water first to see how the whales are behaving and whether it’s suitable to swim with them.
 Don’t be an asshole if they say you need to move on.

-Trust me when I say that the excitement of your first encounter will mean that you forget every single thing that you were told before you got into the water!
-Try to remember to stay calm, quiet and close to your swimming group in the water.
+Trust me when I say that the excitement of your first encounter will mean you forget everything you were told before you got into the water!
+Remember to stay calm, quiet and close to your swimming group in the water.

 How much does it cost to swim with whales in Tonga?

-For those who would rather have everything included (this is the way I did it, and it certainly took a lot of the hassle out of the trip!) you’ll be looking at around AU$6500 (US$4500) for a week in Vava’u with a photographer.
-This price includes accommodation, hire of the boat/guides and usually your meals.
+For those who would rather take a group trip, the way I did, you’ll be looking at around US$4500-5000 for a week in Vava’u with a photographer.
+This price usually includes accommodation, hire of the boat/guides and your meals.